Find Cheap Motorcycle Insurance Quotes in Your Area

 When is a motorcycle a classic?

 Classic, vintage or antique motorcycles are generally at least 25 years old and look the way they were intended to when first manufactured or built.
-Depending on the insurer, classic bikes as young as 20 years old can be considered vintage motorcycles, but this isn't always the case.
-Classic motorcycles typically need to be stored in a garage and should not be your daily commuting vehicle, though they can be ridden semiregularly.
+Depending on the insurer, classic bikes as young as 20 years old can be considered vintage, but this isn't always the case.
+Classic motorcycles typically need to be stored in a garage and should not be your daily commuting vehicle, though they can be ridden semi-regularly.

-A custom motorcycle that has been largely rebuilt with fabricated parts might still qualify as a “classic,” but the modifications might also classify it as a custom motorcycle in the eyes of an insurance company.
+A custom motorcycle that has been largely rebuilt with fabricated parts might still qualify as "classic," or the modifications might classify it as a custom motorcycle in the eyes of an insurance company.
 This could have major ramifications on insurance rates, because the cost and labor associated with repairs for a customized bike can be quite high.

 Bodily injury and property damage liability insurance pays for expenses related to injuries or damages you might cause to others — or their property — while riding.
 For example, if you hit a pedestrian, your liability insurance would cover the cost of the pedestrian's injuries, up to the limits of your policy.
 Motorcycle liability insurance is required in most states and is commonly included in most policies.

 For a classic collector motorcycle, comprehensive and collision insurance are two of the most essential forms of coverage, as they cover repairing or replacing your bike if it's damaged or stolen.
 Your policy can extend to cover both the motorcycle and a sidecar, if you have one, or you can also get a multibike policy if you have multiple classic motorcycles.